JBoggsy/CozmoSoar/README.md

 * `last-tapped`: Indicates when the light cube object last detected being tapped, based on its internal accelerometer.
 The value will be in seconds since the Soar agent began.
 * `liftable`: An integer, either 0 for false or 1 for true.
 Indicates whether Cozmo can pick up the object with its lift.
 * `moving`: A string either "False" or "True".
 Indicates whether the object is moving based on its accelerometer.
 Only provided if the object is a Light Cube.
+* `name`: A string naming the object.
+For the light cubes, it is given by default as laid out in the [Objects](#objects) section.
+For custom objects, including walls, the name is given by the `objects.xml` file, where it is defined in a `<name>` tag.
 * `object-id`: An integer uniquely identifying the object among all those Cozmo can currently see.
 Note that the ID of an object may not be the same if it leaves and then reenters Cozmo's vision.
 * `type`: A string indicating what kind of object it is.
 The possible types are "led-cube", "cube", and "wall".
 The light cubes that come with Cozmo will register as "led-cubes", while custom-defined cubes will simply be "cube."
 * `pose`: Pose information about the object.
 See [pose](#pose).